ndd21/PHYS281/docs/markinggrid.md

 ## Code

-You should submit a zipped files containing all your Python scripts, which should be submitted via Moodle [here](https://modules.lancaster.ac.uk/mod/assign/view.php?id=1700679).
+You should submit a zip file containing all your Python scripts, which should be submitted via Moodle.
 This zip file should also contain a plain text file called `README` or `README.txt` that briefly describes (in a single sentence) the contents of each Python file and how to run your simulation(s), i.e., which file to run to reproduce simulations.
 If you produced large data files you do not need to include these in the submission.
 In the vast majority of cases we will not be attempting to